History

 Surgical Support

-Surgery is performed in either of two fully-equipped operating rooms.
+Surgery is performed in three fully-equipped operating rooms.
 Surgical facilities are under the direct supervision of a veterinarian, who is assisted by the surgery supervisor and two surgery technicians.
 Procedures performed are those approved by the IACUC and/or administered for the medical management of non-research animals.

 Timed Breeding Program